 Jatiluwih and Tegalalang are the two most popular rice terrace destinations in Bali.
 Both locations boast stunning views of green rice paddies and are a testament to the Balinese people’s agricultural way of life.
 However, there are some key differences between the two that you should be aware of.

 The Jatiluwih Rice Terraces are much more impressive, covering an area of over 600 hectares and are a UNESCO World Heritage Site.
-They are also are situated on a slope, which allows for a more expansive view of the rice fields.
+They are also situated on a slope, which allows for a more expansive view of the rice fields.
 But most importantly, Jatiluwih is less crowded than Tegalalang, making it a more peaceful and serene destination.

 Tegalalang Rice Terrace, on the other hand, is located in the Gianyar Regency, close to Ubud where I’m guessing many of you will be staying.
 So there’s no doubt that Tegalalang is more accessible, which means they are more crowded and they are also much smaller than Jatiluwih.